NclRSE-Training/hpc-intro-rocket/episodes/20-cluster.md

 ::: challenge
 ## Explore the login node

-Now compare the resources of your computer with those of the head node.
+Now compare the resources of your computer with those of the login node.

 ::: solution